Great Siberian Ice March

 General Vladimir Kappel, who was appointed to this position in mid-December 1919, led the retreat.
-After his death from pneumonia on 26 January 1920, General Sergei Wojciechowski took command of the troops.
+After his death from pneumonia on 26 January 1920, General Sergey Voytsekhovsky took command of the troops.
 Admiral Kolchak travelled ahead by train to Irkutsk but was halted by Czechoslovak troops in December and handed over to Left SR troops in Irkutsk on 14 January, who executed him on 7 February 1920.

 Prelude

 In the summer of 1919, the Red Army had gained a great victory against Kolchak's Army.
 The White forces re-established a line along the Tobol and the Ishim rivers to temporarily halt the Red Army, which was faced by an advance on Moscow from the south by Anton Denikin's White Army.
 By the autumn, Denikin had been defeated and the Red Army was able to direct reinforcements back to the Eastern Front.
 The Reds broke through on the Tobol River in mid-October and by November the White forces were falling back towards Omsk in a disorganised mass.
 Omsk was conquered by the Reds on 14 November 1919.